 - 1. From the Configuration category, select Certificate Authorities. - 2.
-Select the configured Certificate Authority from the list.
+Set the CA Name to a configured Certificate Authority from the list. - Click Edit.

-3. Click Edit.

-- Make sure Enable CA is selected. - 5.
+- 4. Make sure Enable CA is selected. - 5.
 From the list of Available Certificates, select the Certificate Policy you want to work with. - 6.
 To enable the certificate, click Enable (Allow Issuance). - 7.
 Edit the certificate policy options.